Phone

 In addition to being far away from our usual water supplies, we’re also out in the sun doing physical activities.
 These are recipes for thirst no matter who you are, so staying hydrated becomes even more important.

-Luckily, hydration is one of the things that is covered in any hiking for beginners courses, and it’s not that hard to learn.
+Luckily, hydration is one of the things covered in any hiking for beginners courses, and it’s not that hard to learn.
 Plus, we’ve found some simple tips and hacks that make it easy to stay hydrated when you’re in the great outdoors so that you don’t fall prey to the severe consequences of dehydration.

 The Importance Of Safety And Hydration